matjaz/presence-tracker/README.md

     presence-tracker -c config.json

 ## Providers
 Providers are mechanism how to detect device presence.
-Built-in providers are ARP scan, ping and TCP connect.
+Built-in providers are ARP scan, ping, TCP connect and HTTP.
 Additional providers such as arping or even iBeacon can be added.

 ### Providers API